-Best instore overall satisfaction: Betta
+Best instore overall satisfaction: Winning Appliances

-Worst instore overall satisfaction: Target
+Worst instore overall satisfaction: Kmart

 Pressure to buy extended warranties

-We had more than a few comments around extended warranties and how sales people push them.
-Check out our CHOICE Help page to find out more about extended warranties and how much of an unnecessary expense they are.
-We've researched terms and conditions on these and in many circumstances found they were useless, so take a look at the T&Cs before you commit to anything.
+We received more than a few comments around extended warranties and how salespeople push them, particularly Harvey Norman, The Good Guys and JB Hi-Fi.
+We've researched terms and conditions on extended warranties and in many circumstances found they were useless, so take a look at the T&Cs before you commit to anything.

 Best online shop for overall satisfaction: Appliances Online

 Appliances Online topped every online category in our survey.
 We've had plenty of good feedback for Appliances Online anecdotally in recent years, and for a relatively young company (it was founded in 2005) to have gained so much ground over the past decade is an impressive thing.
 Though it no doubt helps that its parent company, Winning Group, has been an appliances fixture in Australia for over a century.